abesisu/coms327/README.md

 Battle system is now implemented!

 ```
 The player will now encounter wild pokemon to capture them and battle other trainers!
+At times, the game may crash on the select starter screen.
+This does not happen every time
+so restart the game.
 ```

 To test the features, run `make` then `./play` to load the game.
 Traverse the world